 Old school self storage vs New school self storage

-- Customer must call or visit facility for a quote vs See price and book online.
+- Customer must call or visit facility for a price vs See price and make reservation online.

 - Take cash, bank transfers, cards, anything vs Automated recurring payments